-However, if your school is dependent on a reliable connection for your learning platform to function it’s an altogether more serious issue.
+However, if your organisation is dependent on a reliable connection for your learning platform to function it’s an altogether more serious issue.

-For many international schools there are factors beyond their control which mean that lack of Internet access is a part of everyday life.
+For many schools and businesses, there are factors beyond their control which mean that lack of Internet access is a part of everyday life.

 To avoid the issues associated with unreliable internet access, we offer schools a robust on-site solution which allows the Moodle platform to be hosted locally, while management and monitoring can be performed remotely by our team.

-This means that within school, large numbers of concurrent users are able to access e-learning regardless of the speed or reliability of the school’s internet connection.
+This means that within your organisation, large numbers of concurrent users are able to access e-learning regardless of the speed or reliability of the school’s internet connection.

 When the connection is not in use, for example outside of school hours, our team is able to connect to the Moodle remotely to apply security patches, version updates and monitor performance and usage logs without competing for resources.